 For the third year running MFS is providing a platform for talented students from Burnley College to show their handmade pieces at the show.
-MFS 2019 runs from 14-16th July at Manchester Central and is passionate about supporting local furniture related initiatives and courses.
+Manchester Furniture Show 2019 (MFS) runs from 14-16th July at Manchester Central and is passionate about supporting local furniture related initiatives and courses.

 The work on display is of high quality and shows flair, imagination and skill.
 Two of the students who displayed their work on the Burnley College stand at MFS in 2018 got jobs with exhibitors at the show.